 The DOI is committed to ensuring LGBTQ Coloradans have equitable access to health insurance coverage and the benefits and services that will allow them to lead healthy and affirmed lives.
 The Division uses its regulatory authority over health insurance companies to enforce federal and state protections for LGBTQ individuals seeking health care; however, if you feel you have been discriminated against, and/or denied access to benefits, please contact the appropriate state or federal authorities to ask a question or file a complaint.

-If you feel you have been discriminated against by a health insurance plan, you can contact the Division to ask questions or file a complaint: 303-894-7490 / 800-930-3745 / DORA_Insurance@state.co.us or visit our "Ask a Question / Make a Complaint" page.
+- If you feel you have been discriminated against by a health insurance plan, you can contact the Division to ask questions or file a complaint: 303-894-7490 / 800-930-3745 / DORA_Insurance@state.co.us or visit our "File a Complaint" page.

 - AIDS Drug Assistance Program (ADAP): helps ensure that people living with HIV and AIDS who are uninsured and under-insured have access to medication; eligibility criteria and application instructions here.